 During Club Rush at Yulee High School, students introduced the Marathon High Running Club, which trains for the Donna Half Marathon in February, and encouraged classmates to join.
 As part of the program, members learn about nutrition, proper stretching before and after runs, and how to incorporate training into a healthy lifestyle.

-21 days ago, Nassau County School District
+about 2 months ago, Nassau County School District

 Students stop at a recruitment table for the Marathon High Running Club during Club Rush.
 They look at the display board, medals, and flyers while members of the club share information.